effiecient/effie-BE-doc/source/index.html.md

 ## Check Auth

-check if effie token is valid. to get metadata about the user
+check if effie token is valid. to get metadata about the user. will give new updated token with new expiry date.
+So this endpoint is also used to update token. will update photoURL too.

 > example request